 If the geometry has small fillets or round faces which are insignificant for the analysis, then it is recommended to remove this geometry in CAD.
 This will dramatically reduce mesh cell count and therefore solve time.

 1.1.
-Create the Simulation
+Create Simulation

-Choose ‘Static’ as analysis type and click on the new ‘Create Simulation‘ option to get started:
+Choose ‘Static’ as analysis type and click on the new ‘Create Simulation‘ option to get started.

-2. Assigning the Simulation Properties
+2. Set Up the Simulation

 2.1.
 Creating Contacts